-Solid-state drive is based on microchip and is a fast and secure drive.
+A solid-state drive is based on a microchip and is a fast and secure drive.
 It was invented in 1970 and is relatively expensive.
-Initially, it was used as RAM for temporary use but when the size increases SSD is now sold as permanent storage device and compete HDD on every task.
+Initially, it was used like RAM for temporary use but when the size increases SSD is now sold as a permanent storage device and compete HDD on every task.
 More, SSD utilizes flash memory so there are no moving parts.
-Due to this you won’t encounter data loss problem.
+Due to this, you won’t encounter data loss problems.
 In addition, what will you love the most about SSD is read and write speed which is from 250 MBps to 500 MBps.

 - Use flash memory